-To quantify intra-ventricular asynchrony, several echocardiographic methods have been applied including M-mode echocardiography (Pitzalis et al. 2002), Doppler tissue imaging (Sogaard et al. 2004, Bax et al. 2003, Bax et al. 2004, Yu et al. 2004, Yu et al. 2005, Notabartolo et al. 2004), and strain-rate echocardiography (Yu et al. 2004).
-Of them, only Doppler tissue imaging (DTI) and strain-rate imaging are able to determine the onsets of contraction/deformation of the individual LV myocardial segments.
+To quantify intraventricular asynchrony, several echocardiographic methods have been applied including M-mode echocardiography (Pitzalis et al. 2002), Doppler tissue imaging (Sogaard et al. 2002, Bax et al. 2003, 2004, Yu et al. 2004, 2005, Notabartolo et al. 2004), and strain-rate echocardiography (Yu et al. 2004).
+Of them, only Doppler tissue imaging and strain-rate imaging are able to determine the onsets of contraction/deformation of the individual LV myocardial segments.
 However, strain rate has the advantage of reflecting primarily myocardial deformation without the confusing effect of overall heart motion in the chest cavity (Breithard et al. 2003).

-The most important finding of our study is the proposal and verification of a new noninvasive method based on strain rate echocardiography which allows predicting the optimal V-V interval for the achievement of the maximal effectiveness of sequential BiV pacing.
-In concordance with literature (Bader et al. 2004, Verbeek et al. 2003, Fauchier et al. 2002, Bordachar et al. 2004) we show that the determination of such a delay requires the optimization of intra- rather than inter-ventricular synchrony.
-Longer electromechanical delays were very consistent for LV segments and correspond with the activation pattern of epicardially applied impulses which do not penetrate the conduction system and thus need longer time to activate the myocardium.
+The most important finding of our study is the proposal and verification of a new non-invasive method based on strain rate echocardiography which allows to predict the optimal V-V interval for the achievement of the maximal effectiveness of sequential biventricular pacing.
+In accordance with the literature (Bader et al. 2004, Verbeek et al. 2003, Fauchier et al. 2002, Bordachar et al. 2004) we show that the determination of such a delay requires the optimization of intra- rather than interventricular synchrony.
+Longer electromechanical delays were very consistent for LV segments and corresponded with the activation pattern of epicardially applied impulses which do not penetrate the conduction system and thus need longer time to activate the myocardium.

-Shortening of AV delay in case of spontaneous AV conduction activated basal segments too early (2 patients of our group) may lead to A wave truncation and filling limitation.
+Shortening of AV delay in case of spontaneous AV conduction, that activated basal segments too early (two patients of our group), may lead to A wave truncation and filling limitation.
 We did not reevaluated mitral flow in these two patients.
-Betablocker dose increase may be beneficial in such patients.
+Beta-blocker dose increase may be beneficial in such patients.

-As echo based optimization is time-consuming and impractical for optimizing all patients, St. Jude Medical developed and implemented new algorithm (QuickOptTM) for V-V delay optimization in latest models of dual-chamber and biventricular ICDs.
-This algorithm optimizes AV and VV interval in about a minute and is clinically-proven to correlate with echo based methods.
-The algorithm measures intrinsic interventricular delay, conduction speed from right to left and from left to right and counts optimal VV delay (Porterfield et al. 2006).
+As echo based optimization is time-consuming and impractical for optimizing all patients, St. Jude Medical developed and implemented new algorithm (QuickOptTM) for V-V delay optimization in latest models of dual-chamber and biventricular devices.
+This algorithm optimizes AV and V-V interval in about a minute and is clinically proven to correlate with echo based methods.
+The algorithm measures intrinsic interventricular delay, conduction speed from right to left and from left to right and counts optimal V-V delay (Porterfield et al. 2006).
 This algorithm is based on measurements of electrical activity.
-On contrary our method is based on mechanical deformation and takes into account the electromechanical delay.
+On the contrary, our method is based on mechanical deformation and takes into account the electromechanical delay.
 The comparison of these two methods would be interesting.